Would you like to become a HAM?

 Cherryville Repeater Association II (CRA) – Hunterdon County’s amateur radio club – is a part of emergency management.
 It trains and draws upon licensed amateur radio operators to assist in times of emergencies and to help with community events.
 But mostly, it is a group of folks with a common interest helping one another to learn and enjoy two-way radio technology.

-We recommend Gordon West’s (WB6NOA) series of study guides.
+For preparation, we recommend Gordon West’s (WB6NOA) series of study guides.
 He offers three books – one each for Technician class, General class and Amateur Extra class.
 His books present the full question pool with answers, along with technical explanations of the material covered in the questions.
 As the question pools are updated every four years, be sure to purchase the correct edition covering the date of the exam you are preparing for.
-The current Technician class question pool will remain valid until June 30, 2026; the new General class question pool will be valid from July 1, 2023 through June 30, 2027; and the current Amateur Extra class question pool will remain valid until June 30, 2024.
+The current Technician class question pool will remain valid until June 30, 2026; the current General class question pool will remain valid until June 30, 2027; and the new Amateur Extra class question pool became valid starting July 1, 2024 and will remain valid until June 30, 2028.

 The full question pools with answers are also available from the ARRL website as free downloads.
 Here is the link: https://www.arrl.org/question-pools The examinations for each licensing class typically draw a sample of 35 to 50 questions from each of these question pools.